Skip to content

 Gary Cripps January 13, 2021 5 min read

 Unless you want to add a zero or two to your energy bill, insulating your home is essential.
-By sealing air leaks in crawlspaces, basements and attics, insulation can reduce heat transfer and significantly reduce home heating and cooling costs.
+By sealing air leaks in crawlspaces, basements and attics, insulation can reduce heat transfer and significantly reduce home heating and cooling costs, which is why so many turn to attic insulation installation.
 And when we say spectacular, we mean it.
 According to Energy Star, most homeowners can save an average of 15% on heating and cooling costs (or an average of 11% on total energy costs) simply by using the right insulation.
 And yet, despite its obvious benefits, very few people use it.
 Only 10 percent of single-family homes in the United States are properly insulated, which means most of us are paying much more for our energy supply than we actually need.
 If you’ve decided that 2021 is the year you’re finally going to lower your energy bills and take control of your drafty home, first congratulate yourself on your smart decision.
 Second, there are a few things you need to know about the different options before you proceed.

 No matter where you buy your insulation, who installs it and what brand you choose, make sure it is fire resistant.
 If the primary purpose of the insulation is to provide load bearing protection against heat transfer, choosing a fire resistant option will protect your home from calamities.
 Not only does it help slow down large fires, but it can also stop small fires caused by electrical circuits in their path.
 Fire resistant insulation materials are available in five main variations: Fiberglass, mineral wool, foam, reflective insulation and fiber mats.
 Here’s what you need to know about each of the five most common varieties.